andern/angular-modular-seed/README.md

 the rest of the applications, so that they can easily be shared.
 A module might depend on several other modules though, in which case they must always be shared together.

+## How to deploy
+Consider / the path of your application.
+* Make the static folder accessible through /static
+* Redirect all calls to /* to /static/index.html except /static/*